The Local Approach to Causal Inference under Network Interference: Applications to causal inference

 If the entries of $Y^*(g) = \left(Y^{*}_{1}(g), \ldots, Y^{*}_{q}(g)\right)$ and $Y^*(g') = \left(Y^{*}_{1}(g'), \ldots, Y^{*}_{q}(g')\right)$ were identically distributed to $h(g,U)$ and $h(g',U)$ respectively, then the test described in Algorithm 4.1 would control size in finite samples following standard arguments \citep[e.g.][Theorem 15.2.1]{lehmann2006testing}.
 However, since the rooted networks corresponding to $Y^*_j(g)$ and $Y^*_j(g')$ are not exactly $g$ and $g'$, such an argument can not be directly applied.

 Our assumptions instead imply that in an asymptotic regime where $q$ is fixed and $C\to\infty$, the entries of $Y^{*}(g)$ and $Y^{*}(g')$ are approximately equal in distribution to $h(g,U)$ and $h(g',U)$.
 A fixed $q$ rule is appropriate in our setting because the quality of the nearest neighbors to $g$ or $g'$ may degrade rapidly with $q$.
+Our simulation evidence in Appendix \ref{sec:simulations} suggests that setting $q = 2\lfloor \log (C) \rfloor$ works well in practice.

 We demonstrate that the test procedure in Algorithm 4.1 is asymptotically valid building on work by \cite{canay2017randomization,canay2018approximate}.
 Finite-sample behavior is examined via simulation in Appendix \ref{sec:simulations}.